Abu Zafar Mohammad Saleh: Education

 Saleh began his education under his father.
 He enrolled at the Darussunnat Kamil Madrasa in Sarsina – one of the most prominent institutions in greater Barisal, founded by his father in 1915.
 Saleh studied several books there including the Mishkat al-Masabih.
 He then set off for Hindustan, where he studied at the Mazahir Uloom seminary of Saharanpur.
 He completed his studies there by reciting the Kutub al-Sittah to his teachers.
 Among his teachers in Saharanpur were Zakariyya al-Kandhlawi, Abdur Rahman Kamilpuri, Allamah Asadullah and Allamah Siddiq.
-Saleh was then admitted into Darul Uloom Deoband where he maintained a cordial relationship with Hussain Ahmed Madani.
+Saleh was then admitted into Darul Uloom Deoband where he maintained a cordial relationship with Hussain Ahmad Madani.

 Career

 After his father's death in 1952, Saleh inherited the leadership of Sarsina Darbar Sharif and the chairmanship of the Darussunnat Kamil Madrasa.
-Saleh supported Abdus Sattar, the Bangladesh Nationalist Party candidate for presidency in 1988.
+Saleh supported Abdus Sattar, the Bangladesh Nationalist Party candidate for presidency in 1981.
 He headed the Bangladesh Jamate Hizbullah Hazrat and Bangladesh Jamate Ulema.